Kometa-Team/Kometa/docs/pmm/install/guides/local.md

 1. Retrieving the PMM code
 2. Installing requirements
 3. Setting up the initial config file
-4. Setting up a metadata file and creating a couple sample collections.
+4. Setting up a collection file and creating a couple sample collections.

 The specific steps you will be taking: